 Frances Anne Eadie Slimon was born in Scotland on 28th June 1913, daughter of Mrs Mary Hamilton Slimon née Irvine and Andrew Little Slimon.
 In 1923 her father, an upholsterer, emigrated to the US with his wife, leaving Frances and her brother Douglas to be raised by their father’s three unmarried sisters, all very independent-minded women, making Frances’ involvement in the suffrage movement very understandable.
 The family tells us she played the piano and The Scotsman of 23rd May 1929 recorded Frances playing the piano (in a duet) at the Edinburgh Festival in an under 18 category.

 In 1933 Frances Slimon was living with Maggie and Margaret Little and Nellie Carpenter.
-The Littles were perhaps related to a friend of her grandfather (who had a friend called Little – it is not otherwise a family name).
+Slimon family oral history has it that Andrew Little Slimon’s father was “in a pub drinking with a person named Little.
+He was on his way to register Frances’s father and hence the middle name Little.
+Going back several generations there is no known direct family connection with the name Little“.
 The 1933 Electoral Register ran from October 1933 to October 1934, during which period she would have become eligible to vote (21 in June 1934) so, along with the Little clue, this is almost certainly her.

 Frances was active in suffrage activities, and is pictured below with members of the Six Point Group demonstrating against Austin cars, undoubtedly due to the views being expressed by the Chairman of the car company, Sir Herbert Austin (see below).
 Particularly intriguing is that she is joined in the demonstration by two of her dinner guests, Betty Archdale, second from left.
 Florence McFarlane, centre, and Frances on the right.
 The other three, alternating from left, are Monica Whately, Ruby Rich and Betty Gram Swing, all suffrage campaigners, Betty Gram Swing being from the US.
 In the background you can see a hoarding for a Motor Exhibition.
 I am not clear where this was taken: the major motor exhibitions at the time were in Olympia and one in the Albert Hall – this is more like central London.
 The source of the picture lists Florence as MacFarland, but I suspect it is our McFarlane.
 From the date of Sir Herbert’s major comments it is most likely April/May 1932.